KufiyaTech/WRO2024-/README.md

 ## Project Overview

-This project is developed for the WRO Future Engineers 2024 competition and focuses on designing and programming an autonomous robotic car.
-The car is capable of navigating a white map marked with distinct blue and orange lines, utilizing a combination of advanced sensors such as the TCS3200 for color detection and an IMU for precise turning.
-The primary goal is to optimize the car's performance during the competition, specifically excelling in the obstacle challenge and open challenge rounds.
+This project has been in development for nearly three months to participate in the WRO Future Engineers 2024 competition.
+The competition challenges teams to develop a self-driving car capable of autonomously completing two rounds on a designated track.
+You can view the competition track here.

+A self-driving car is a vehicle designed to operate with minimal to no human intervention.
+For this project, our focus has been on key areas such as sensor fusion, computer vision, and advanced control systems, which are critical to the vehicle's performance.

+The project is aimed at engineering students, robotics enthusiasts, and anyone interested in autonomous vehicle technologies, especially those within the 14-19 age group.
+It incorporates a range of technologies, including C++, Arduino, and AI cameras for computer vision tasks.

+The vehicle’s architecture features an Arduino-based control system, integrated with various sensors such as an IMU, ultrasonic sensors, and a camera.
+These components work together to achieve the desired level of autonomy.

-The competition requires a sophisticated approach to both hardware and software.
-We’ve integrated robust algorithms that allow the car to autonomously make decisions based on real-time data from its sensors.
-This not only showcases the car's ability to navigate and avoid obstacles but also emphasizes its capacity to follow designated paths with high accuracy.
-The project encompasses several engineering disciplines, including electronics, mechanics, and software development, making it a comprehensive example of modern engineering applied to robotics.
+To meet the competition’s demands, our approach integrates sophisticated hardware and software solutions.
+We’ve developed robust algorithms that enable the car to make autonomous decisions based on real-time sensor data.
+This not only demonstrates the car’s ability to avoid obstacles but also highlights its precision in following designated paths.
+The project spans multiple engineering disciplines, including electronics, mechanics, and software development, making it a comprehensive showcase of modern engineering applied to robotics.

 ### 1.1 Competition Context